IyAmGroot/liriNodeApp/README.md

   * A preview link of the song from Spotify
   * The album that the song is from do-what-it-says
   * Reads from the file, random.txt.
-This file contains the command "spotify-this-song" and the song name, "I Want it That Way".  [b]Yuck[/b].
+This file contains the command "spotify-this-song" and the song name, "I Want it That Way".
+Yuck.
 The code will process the command and song name and process it as if it was called from the command line.